 Audience: Parents, educators, education policy decision-makers, and education reform advocates and activists

-Topics: A key theme on the Education Post blog is closing the belief gap and opportunity gap that exists for Black, Latino, Native American, and low-income kids.
+Topics: A key focus for Indy K12 is closing the belief gap and opportunity gap that exists for Black, Latino, Native American, and low-income kids.
 We want to end the notion that because of the circumstances of their birth, certain kids are never going to make it to college or have a successful career.
-Writers touch on this through topics such as high academic standards, accountability for struggling schools, high-quality school options, educational equity, college access, and other challenges faced by Black, Latino, Native American, and other traditionally underserved demographics.,
+Writers touch on this through topics such as high academic standards, accountability for struggling schools, high-quality school options, educational equity, college access, and other challenges faced by Black, Latino, Native American, and other traditionally underserved demographics.
+We also address the issues educators and parents face.

 Tone: Avoid jargon, and be conversational, not formal.
 Put yourself into the piece and make clear your standing on the issue, whether you’re writing as a parent, teacher, student, or a passionate advocate or activist.
 Our best posts are usually personal narratives, but don’t shy away from using a key data point or two to support the case you’re making (and don’t forget to hyperlink it).